 I have multiple running partners- the crazies like me, and the more conservative ones.
 The crazies run ultras, the conservative ones have decided to stop at marathons (or even 5k's).
 Still, they all teach me something new every time we hit the trails.
 I couldn't do what I do without them.

-I have a husband and a dog.
+I have an amazing toddler boy, a husband, and a dog.
 They also like to run with me, although they sometimes like to do their own thing.
 Whatever crazy adventure one of them has in mind, the other one follows.
 They're my boys.